FedericoSaitta/Chess_Engine/README.md

 ## Move Ordering:
 - Best move from previous search is placed first
-- Subsequent moves are ranked with MVV/LLA tables
+- Captures are ranked with MVV/LLA tables